About CH&W Law

 Our firm includes California’s leading experts on local government revenues, including Propositions 13, 62, 218 and 26 and our attorneys have handled 10 government revenue cases in the California Supreme Court since 2004.
 Our litigators have broad experience in public-sector litigation and such private-sector topics as general commercial litigation, employment law, and unfair competition.
 We have especially deep experience in telephone tax litigation, including a recent matter in which we were lead counsel in a case involving all 135 California local governments which tax telephony, and in class action challenges to local government revenue measures of all types.
 We are handling challenges to water-, electric and gas rates for cities, counties and special districts around California.

-The firm serves as general counsel or city or town attorney of the cities of Auburn, Barstow, Calabasas, Grass Valley, Lakeport, Ojai, Sierra Madre, South Pasadena, the Town of Yountville, and the Successor Agencies to the Auburn, Barstow, Sierra Madre and South Pasadena Redevelopment Agencies, to Oversight Boards for Successor Agencies in Huntington Park, Pomona, Rialto, San Bernardino, San Gabriel and Temple City, the Garden Valley, Higgins, Ophir Hill, North San Juan, Penn Valley, and Rough & Ready Fire Districts, the Orangeline Development Authority, the SELACO Workforce Investment Board, the Calaveras, San Diego and Yuba County LAFCOs, the Oak Tree Park and Recreation District, the Tahoe Forest Hospital District and the First Five Yuba Commission.
+The firm serves as general counsel or city or town attorney of the cities of Auburn, Barstow, Calabasas, Grass Valley, Lakeport, Ojai, Sierra Madre, South Pasadena, the Town of Yountville, and the Successor Agencies to the Auburn, Barstow, Sierra Madre and South Pasadena Redevelopment Agencies, to Oversight Boards for Successor Agencies in Huntington Park, Pomona, Rialto, San Bernardino, San Gabriel and Temple City, the Garden Valley, Higgins, Ophir Hill, North San Juan, Penn Valley, and Rough & Ready Fire Districts, the Orangeline Development Authority, the SELACO Workforce Investment Board, the Calaveras, San Diego and Yuba County LAFCOs, the Oak Tree Park and Recreation District, the Pine Grove Community Services District, the Tahoe Forest Hospital District and the First Five Yuba Commission.

 The firm serves as special counsel to local governments throughout California.
 Present and recent clients include the cities of Anaheim, Belmont, Berkeley, Brentwood, Burbank, Cerritos, Chula Vista, Concord, Culver City, Cupertino, Fremont, Fresno, Glendale, Lakewood, Lathrop, Livermore, Lodi, Long Beach, Los Angeles, Monterey, Morgan Hill, Mountain View, Newport Beach, Oakland, Oxnard, Pacific Grove, Palo Alto, Paramount, Pasadena, Pico Rivera, Redding, Redondo Beach, Rialto, Richmond, Riverside, Salinas, San Diego, San Luis Obispo, San Mateo, Santa Ana, Santa Clara, Santa Fe Springs, Santa Maria, Santa Rosa, Sausalito, Simi Valley, South Lake Tahoe, Sunnyvale, Torrance, Tracy, Tulare, Vallejo, Ventura, Vernon, and Vista; the counties of Marin, Mariposa, Riverside, San Benito and Solano; the Goleta Water District, the Montecito Water District, the Newhall Water District, the San Diego County Water Authority, the Pajaro Valley Water Management Agency and the Monterey Peninsula Water Management Agency; Monterey Regional Water Pollution Control Authority and the Goleta West Sanitary District; the McKinleyville and Santa Lucia Community Services Districts; the Plumas Hospital District; the Los Angeles and San Diego Tourism Marketing District Corporations and the Calaveras, Monterey, Orange, San Bernardino, San Diego, San Luis Obispo and Yolo County LAFCos.
 The firm recently completed a high-profile assignment for the County of Orange and has previously represented the cities of Irvine, San Bernardino, San Francisco, and San Jose.